 What are the best types of labrador crossbreeds?

 Like many things in life, this is a matter of opinion and suitability.
 A better question would be: what is the best type of Labrador crossbreed for me?

 Prospective owners looking for an active, outdoor breed, are likely to prefer the Labrador/Border collie mix or the Labrador/Pointer crossbreed.
 These combinations of two different types of working dogs will require lots of rigorous exercise and outdoor space.

 If you live a less outdoor lifestyle, or are limited by space, then you could look at low-maintenance crossbreeds like the Cavador (a Labrador/King Charles spaniel mix) or the Corgidor (that’s what you get if you add a Labrador and a Corgi together.)

 Labradors crosses are a very versatile breed - just make sure you to take the time to find one that suits your lifestyle

 How will I know what kind of labrador cross I’m adopting?

-The labrador crossbreed is a real individual, and the only way to really get to know them is by owning one.
-Each Labrador cross will come with its own challenges and needs, but, given the right attention and care, they’ll make a loyal and loving lifelong companion.
+The Labrador crossbreed is a real individual, and the only way to really get to know them is by owning one.
+Each Labrador cross will come with its own challenges and needs, but, given the right attention and care, they will make a loyal and loving lifelong companion.